To develop your dog!

 Will My Dog Ever Stop Resource Guarding?

-Resource guarding is normal behaviour to survive in the wild.
+Resource guarding is normal behavior to survive in the wild.
 If your dog would share his valuable resource, he wouldn’t be able to survive.

-If you have implemented all the methods and you are unable to change your dog’s emotion, it would be best to contact a dog trainer or behaviourist who is familiar with resource guarding.
+If you have implemented all the methods and you are unable to change your dog’s emotion, it would be best to contact a dog trainer or behaviorist who is familiar with resource guarding.

 Bibliographic Sources: